About Anna

 Get to know more about Anna

-Anna Virk, MHC-LP, is a Mental Health Counselor (Limited Permit) who holds a Bachelor of Arts in Sociology from Queens College (CUNY), where she developed a strong foundation in understanding social systems, inequality, and human behavior.
+Anna Virk, MS, MHC-LP, is a New York Mental Health Counselor (Limited Permit) who holds a Bachelor of Arts in Sociology from Queens College (CUNY), where she developed a strong foundation in understanding social systems, inequality, and human behavior.
 She also earned a Master of Science in Clinical Mental Health Counseling from Molloy University, with training focused on evidence-based approaches, trauma-informed care, and culturally responsive practices.

 Prior to her current role, she worked as a social worker, gaining experience supporting individuals navigating anxiety, depression, trauma, and life transitions.
 This background continues to inform her clinical work, allowing her to take a holistic approach that considers both clients’ internal experiences and the broader social and cultural contexts shaping their lives.